-$$REM{i,t} = a_0 + a_1 ITR{i,t} + a_2 SIZE{i,t} + a_3 MTB{i,t} + a_4 LEV{i,t} + a_5 ROA{i,t} + a_6 BIG4{i,t} + Country - Level + \sum Country + \sum Industry + \sum Year + \epsilon{i,t}$$ (7)
+$$REM{i,t} = a_0 + a_1 ITR{i,t} + a_2 SIZE{i,t} + a_3 MTB{i,t} + a_4 LEV{i,t} + a_5 ROA{i,t} + a_6 BIG4{i,t} +$$ where for each firm (i)-year (t) observation, REM is one of the measures of real activities earnings management; ITR is the insider trading restrictions index; SIZE is the firm size, MTB is the market-to-book-ratio; LEV is the leverage ratio; ROA is the profitability ratio; and BIG4 is the Big 4 auditor dummy variable.

+$$\sum Country + \sum Industry + \sum Year + \epsilon{i,t}$$

-We estimate equation (7) using ordinary least squares (OLS) regression model with additional country, industry, as well as year fixed effects.12 This is because our sample is an international sample spread across many industries and over a relatively long sample period of 16 years.
+We estimate equation (7) using ordinary least squares (OLS) regression model with additional country, industry, as well as year fixed effects.
+This is because our sample is an international sample spread across many industries and over a relatively long sample period of 16 years.
 As a result, it will be prudent to control for potential country-level, industry-level or time-invariant omitted variables.
 Moreover, we use the industry classification from Fama and French (1997) and the standard error for each coefficient is estimated using the White's heteroscedasticity corrected standard errors, clustered by firm and year.
 This is done to mitigate the problem of multicollinearity and heteroskedasticy that may influence our findings.

-We are interested in the sign and statistical significance of a_1 , the coefficient on ITR, which is the main insider trading restrictions variable of interest.
+We are interested in the sign and statistical significance of $a_1$ , the coefficient on ITR, which is the main insider trading restrictions variable of interest.
 Table 4 presents the regression estimates of equation (7) using different measures of real activities earnings management as the dependent variable.
-Column (1) displays the results for the aggregate measure of real activities earnings management (REAL_EM).
-We find that coefficient a_1 is positive (coefficient value = 0.003) and statistically significant at the 1 percent level (standard error = 0.000).13
+Column (1) displays the results for the aggregate measure of real activities earnings management (REAL\EM).
+We find that coefficient $a_1$ is positive (coefficient value = 0.043) and statistically significant at the 1 percent level (standard error = 0.013).

-To measure the economic significance of the result, holding other variables constant, we multiply the coefficient estimate of a_1 (0.003) by the standard deviation increase in the ITR index (0.789) and obtain an increase in the value of REAL_EM of 0.0024.
-This represents about 39 % of the mean of REAL_EM (which is 0.006, as observed from Table 2).
+To measure the economic significance of the result, holding other variables constant, we multiply the coefficient estimate of $a_1$ (0.043) by the standard deviation increase in the ITR index (0.789) and obtain an increase in the value of REAL\EM of 0.034.
+This represents about 56% of the standard deviation of REAL\EM (which is 0.061, as observed from Table 2).
 Hence, not only is the result statistically significant, it is also material economically.